AppBK/welcome-to-mod-7/README.md

 - *Students who plan to update, add, or remove their user stories during project development need to be approved by their Project Manager.*

 - Avoid using copyright resources for seed data.
+  For example, for a Spotify / Soundcloud clone, use Royalty Free Music: https://www.universalmusicforcreators.com/

 > We want to diversify our project portfolio.
 If you already did a social media clone, then maybe try working on a traveling app or E-commerce app.